marcobacis/marcobacis.github.io/content/blog/2022-a-review/index.md

 ## New year resolutions

 2022 has been a great year.
-I wasn’t able to fulfil all my goals (for example, I definitely didn’t lost 10 kg of weight…) but it was a fun and nice adventure.
+I wasn’t able to fulfil all my goals (for example, I definitely didn’t lose 10 kg of weight…) but it was a fun and nice adventure.

 I’m not used to making new year's resolutions, as I usually set a goal whenever it comes to my mind.
 This time I’ll try to list some main topics and goals for next year.